phoefgen/udacity-catalog/README.md

 The purpose of the website, is to read reviews and rate ski runs so that you can pick the best place on the mountain to ski.
 At the top level there is a ski resort.
 A ski resort contains a subset of ski paths, or runs, that have individual names.
-Each ski run, has a subset of reviews for that run.
+Each ski run, has a subset of prior reviews for that run.

 Ski resorts have an associated image with them.
 There is a single example image included with the repo, and a placeholder image for resorts that dont have associated images.
-Uploading an image (View Resort, Edit Resort) will update the image across the site.
+Uploading an image (View Resort/Edit Resort) will update the image across the site.